 You’ll typically need to wait two years after your case is discharged before you’ll qualify for a mortgage at a decent interest rate.
 However, again, there are exceptions.
-Being debt free after your bankruptcy is discharged can shorten this waiting period, as can having adequate savings for a down payment and sufficient income to cover your mortgage and other bills.
+Being debt-free after your bankruptcy is discharged can shorten this waiting period.
+So can having adequate savings for a down payment and sufficient income to cover your mortgage and other bills.
 In other words, the better your financial situation, the more likely you are to qualify for a mortgage sooner (and for better terms).

 Bankruptcy can be a very helpful tool for people whose finances are in dire shape, but it isn’t always the best choice.
 If you’d like to consider all of your options, Resolve is here to help.
 Although Resolve is not a credit counseling agency, we can assess your situation and show you your options for paying off your debt, including filing bankruptcy, if appropriate.
 Our Resolve platform and debt guidance are free.
 You can review and compare debt relief paths and ask our experts questions without cost.
-If you then choose to work with one of our Resolve Network Partners, we would inform you of the fee for their service.
+If you then choose to work with one of the service providers in the Resolve Network, we would inform you of the fee for their service.